soswow/lobzik/readme.md

 ###How to run
 This project uses grunt for building and running development version.
 Just run `grunt` to run local dev version.
 Application uses mongodb, so in order to run it should be available.
+Also you need to rename `server/_config.coffee` to `server/config.coffee` and fill it with right information

 ###How to build
 To build project run `grunt build` and you will get ready to deploy client code in folder `/dist`